-As always, I hope you enjoy today’s holidays and observances, a music link to the Beatles, factoids of interest for this day in history, a relevant quote from Mahatma Gandhi, while looking forward to sipping a glass of your favorite liqueur, blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to the Jimmy Gilmer and the Fireballs, the fact that you, although aging, are not presbycocious and a relevant quote on the duty of parents not to bring into the world babies suffering from mental or physical defects from Margaret Sanger, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1968 Number One Song—celebrating the number one song in 1968 on a run of 9 weeks in that position “Hey Jude” by the Beatles.
-Here is a recording of the Beatles performing the song: https://www.youtube.com/watch?v=A_MjCqQoLLA
+3. 1963 Number One Song— the number one song in 1963 on this day on a run of 5 weeks in the position was “Sugar Shack” by Jimmy Gilmer and the Fireballs.
+Here is a recording of the song: https://www.youtube.com/watch?v=-DW8ecqu0Iw.

 On this day in: